Well, this was an interesting one. Where to start?

 - The actual coffee: 1/5 stars

 Let me elaborate.
 The first thing that struck me, is that there were two bros doing the coffee work.
-One of them, the experienced one, pulling the shots and stuff, giving directions to the other one, who appeared to be an apprentice-bro.
+One of them, the guy running the store, was giving directions to the other one, who appeared to be an apprentice-bro.
 Fair enough.
-The other member of staff, the only lady human, was relegated to smiling at the customers over the cash register, and cleaning up tables.
-Maybe she doesn’t know how to make coffees, but it’s such a pattern that it’s hard to ignore.
+The other member of staff, the only lady human, was relegated to smiling at the customers over the cash register, and cleaning up the tables.
+Perhaps she doesn’t know how to make coffees, but it’s such a pattern that it’s hard to ignore.

-Anyway, after all of this, I was more than happy to just have some coffee in my hot little hand and fill myself with caffeine.
-I opened up the lid of the cup and… a massive amount of liquid.
-Like, a standard flat white cup, about two thirds full of “espresso”.
+Anyway, after all, I was more than happy to just have some coffee in my hot little hand and fill myself with caffeine.
+I opened up the lid of the cup and found a massive amount of liquid.
+A standard flat white cup, about two thirds full of what was meant to be espresso.
 It was scalding hot and mostly tasted like burnt water.
 I’m not going to waste more words on it.
-It was literally significantly less tasty than the push-button auto-grinder coffee machine at work.
-Now, it should be noted that I am quite spoiled at work in that regard, but still, I don’t expect a $4 freshly made espresso to be bested by any automatic workplace coffee machine anywhere.
+It was significantly less tasty than the push-button automatic coffee machine at work.
+I guess I am spoiled at work in that regard, but still, I don’t expect a $4 freshly made espresso to be bested by any automatic workplace coffee machine anywhere.

 Unfortunately, I can’t say that I’ll be coming back here.
-Maybe it’s teething issues, but with the surly service and frankly shithouse coffee, I’m not sure there’s much to be done.
+Maybe it’s teething issues, but with the surly service and frankly poor coffee, I’m not sure there’s much to be done.